laurenmarar/RoomRater/README.md

 The models are trained and tested on tweets collected from the Room Rater (@ratemyskyperoom) Twitter account.
 This account posts photos of people's web conference backgrounds, critiquing the background aesthetics and assigning them a score of 0-10 out of 10.

-Natural Language Processing is used to tokenize the tweet text to identify key vocabularly used in the background evaluation criteria.
+Natural Language Processing is used to tokenize the tweet text to identify key vocabulary used in the background evaluation criteria.
 The tokenized text is also fed into the machine learning model, where several classifiers are tested in their ability to predict ratings.

 Quick examples of Room Rater's tweets and rating style: